Mark Sowerby

 Mark Crispin Rake Sowerby (born 28 October 1963) is a British Anglican bishop.
 Since 2019, he has been the Principal of the College of the Resurrection, Mirfield; he was previously Bishop of Horsham, a suffragan bishop (formerly an area bishop) in the Diocese of Chichester.

 Early life

 Sowerby was born on 28 October 1963 in Ripon, West Riding of Yorkshire.
 His father, Geoffrey (a priest), was a minor canon of Ripon Minster.
+He was educated at Barnard Castle School, then a direct grant grammar school in Barnard Castle, County Durham, and at St Aidan's and St John Fisher Associated Sixth Form, an ecumenical sixth form college in Harrogate, North Yorkshire.
 He studied theology at King's College, London, and graduated in 1985, with a Bachelor of Divinity (BD) degree and the Associateship of King's College (AKC).
 He then entered the College of the Resurrection, Mirfield, an Anglo-Catholic theological college, to train for the priesthood.
 He left the college in 1987 to be ordained.

 Ordained ministry

 Sowerby was made a deacon in the Church of England at Petertide (28 June) 1987 by David Young, Bishop of Ripon, during a service at Ripon Cathedral.
 He was ordained a priest the Petertide following (3 July 1988) by Malcolm Menin, Bishop of Knaresborough.
 His first posts were curacies at Knaresborough and Darwen after which he was Vicar of Accrington then Vocations Officer and Selection Secretary in The Ministry Division.

 His last post before his appointment to the episcopate was Team Rector of St Wilfrid's Church, Harrogate.
 One of his final acts as rector was to welcome a proposal from NEDL to erect a primary electricity station in the curtilage of the church.
 This proposal, generated criticism from, amongst others, the Victorian Society, Private Eye magazine and residents of Harrogate.